Herceg Novi Coastal Montenegro, Montenegro Travel Guide

 Food hygiene standards in established restaurants and eateries are generally good.
 When purchasing fresh produce from local markets, wash it thoroughly before consumption.

 Herceg Novi's Mediterranean climate means your clothing choices vary significantly by season.
-Layering is always a wise approach, as temperatures change throughout the day, especially in the shoulder seasons.
+Layering clothes is always a wise approach, as temperatures change throughout the day, especially in the shoulder seasons.

 Tailor your gear to your planned activities.